artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 a production environment.

-Further down on this page, there is information about each section of the Preservation Planning ta, which contains specific information regarding the commands for each section.
+Further down on this page, there is information about each section of the Preservation Planning tab, which contains specific information regarding the commands for each section.

 To add a new command, decide which purpose your command will fulfill (i.e.